Audience

 Share Details via Email, Session Catalog, and Touchpoint

-As the date and time of the webinar approach, you may use scheduled emails that include the join URL of the webinar as a dynamic data field (DDF) if it's been set up as an event in Certain.
-The join URL of webinars set up as sessions in Certain can also be shared via email that include the 'My Sessions' section as well as being displayed as a linked thumbnail image as part of the Session Catalog and in the Touchpoint mobile app.
+- The join URL of webinars set up as sessions in Certain can be shared via email that includes the 'My Sessions' section and appears as a linked thumbnail image in the Session Catalog and in the Touchpoint mobile app.

 Engage with Attendees via Touchpoint as a Second Screen

-- Foster engagement both during and after live presentations via live polls, badge games, and surveys.
+- Foster engagement during and after live presentations via live polls, badge games, and surveys.

-- Use the Activity Feed to encourage social interaction and bring a sense of community to digital events.
+- Use the Activity Feed to encourage social interaction and to build a sense of community for digital events.

 Speaker and Session Management